Market Stages Massive Rally Amid Interest Rate Hike

 Relatively Quiet Week Ahead

 Next week looks quiet in terms of earnings, though some big names will release their reports, including Nike (NKE), Adobe (ADBE), Carnival (CCL), Cintas (CTAS), Darden Restaurants (DRI), General Mills (GIS), KB Home (KBH), RH (RH), NIO (NIO), as well as Tencent Music Entertainment (TME).
 Economic data will also slim, though both the Markit manufacturing and services purchasing managers' indexes (PMI) will be due out, offering investors more insight into the state of inflation in the U.S. Meanwhile, see what could be next for the S&P 500 after a dismal start to the year, and unpack these 2 key levels the index just broke below.
-7 Defense Stocks to Buy as Global Tensions Continue to Grow
+7 Growth Stocks to Buy as the Market Slumps

 .